ChexSystems: Reporting

 A ChexSystems report examines data submitted by banks in the past five years.
 A report may describe banking irregularities such as check overdrafts, unsettled balances, depositing fraudulent checks, or suspicious account handling.
 Banks may refuse to open a new deposit account for a consumer that has a negative item reported.
 In 1999, ChexSystems was classified as a consumer reporting agency governed by the Fair Credit Reporting Act.
 Therefore, consumers may retrieve a ChexSystems report annually, free of cost.
 They may dispute negative items and demand proof of the data contained in the report.

 Criticism

 Credit bureaus report both negative and positive information about a consumer's use of credit; a ChexSystems report specifies only negative information, if any, about a consumer's use of deposit accounts.
 Thus, if two customers have both made the same banking errors in the past, while one of them has maintained a number of positive banking relationships as well, both customers might be declined when applying for a new account.
-A 1991 survey conducted by Consumer Action showed that ⅔ of California's largest financial institutions banned customers from opening accounts if they were listed with ChexSystems.
+A 1991 survey conducted by Consumer Action showed that two-thirds of California's largest financial institutions banned customers from opening accounts if they were listed with ChexSystems.
 The Greenlining Institute has published a report indicating wide disparities in the criteria banks have used when deciding whether to report negative items to ChexSystems.